-In addition to logging noticeable damages and defects, it’s always a good idea to photograph each issue.
+In addition to logging noticeable damages and defects, it is always a good idea to photograph each issue.

-Once a tenant vacates your rental, reference your original copy of the rental checklist and determine if any excessive damage was caused over the course of the tenancy.
+Once a tenant vacates your rental, reference your original copy of the rental checklist and determine if the tenant caused excessive damage during the tenancy.

-We’ve made it completely stress-free to conduct a property damage assessment with our free rental inspection checklist.
+We have made it entirely stress-free to conduct a property damage assessment with our free rental inspection checklist.

-Once you’ve handed your tenants the keys to their new home:
+Once you hand your tenants the keys to their new home:

-- Provide them a copy of our rental inspection checklist
+- Provide them with a copy of our rental inspection checklist

 - Have them walk through the unit, writing down any problems that they notice